Your Brain is Just a Muscle

 Do I have your attention?
 Do you think I can keep it?

-The Pomodoro Technique website has a lot of great resources from a book (also available in PDF) to materials you can use to map your day to cheat sheets for getting started.
+The Pomodoro Technique website has a lot of great resources from an e-book to cheat sheets for getting started.
 The taglines are “Eliminate the anxiety of time” and “Enhance focus and concentration.”